Posted on 2025/07/21

 name = sigmonsays

 the sshCommand parameter sets what private key to use for the ssh connection.
-The other
+The other parameters configure what e-mail and name to use for committing.

 That's about it!